 12 Because of the unity of Christ, loved and holy ones, attach these things to yourselves:

-13 In doing these things, refuse to let any bitterness or anger cause you to hold prejudice against another, and do not hold against each other the sins that Christ did not count against you.
+heartfelt sympathy and mercy toward others, actions of goodness, consideration of others' needs and desires, kind understanding of each other, and long-suffering and endurance with one another.13 In doing these things, refuse to let any bitterness or anger cause you to hold prejudice against another, and do not hold against each other the sins that Christ did not count against you.

 14 If nothing else, do this - it is most important of all: